 There are multiple options to build the CCPP (see more detail in Chapter 3).
 For example, with the CCPP dynamic build, all the CCPP-compliant parameterizations are compiled into a library which is linked to the host model at runtime.
 Conversely, with the CCPP static build, one or more physics suites are compiled into a library and linked to the host model when it is compiled.
-The dynamic build favors flexibility as users can select the parameterizations and their order at runtime, while the static build favors performance as it provides superior execution time and a smaller
+The dynamic build favors flexibility as users can select the parameterizations and their order at runtime, while the static build favors performance as it provides superior execution time and a smaller memory footprint.
+The type of build defines several differences in the creation and use of the auto-generated code, many of which are not exposed to the user.
+The differences pertain to the interfaces between CCPP-Framework and the physics (physics caps) and the host model (host model cap), as well as in the procedures for calling the physics.
+In addition, the building option varies with choice of the host model.
+The only CCPP build option supported for use with the CCPP Single-Column Model v4.0 or with the UFS Medium-Range Weather Application v1.0 is the static build.
+The dynamic build will be phased out in a future release of the CCPP.

-1 As of this writing, the CCPP has been validated with two host models: the Global Model Test Bed (GMTB) Single Column Model (SCM) and the atmospheric component of NOAA's Unified Forecast System (UFS) (hereafter the UFS Atmosphere) that utilizes the Finite-Volume Cubed Sphere (FV3) dycore.
+1 As of this writing, the CCPP has been validated with two host models: the CCPP Single Column Model (SCM) and the atmospheric component of NOAA's Unified Forecast System (UFS) (hereafter the UFS Atmosphere) that utilizes the Finite-Volume Cubed Sphere (FV3) dycore.
 The CCPP can be utilized both with the global and standalone regional configurations of the UFS Atmosphere.
-Work is under way to connect and validate the use of the CCPP-Framework with NCAR and Navy models.
+The CCPP has also been run experimentally with a Navy model.
+Work is under way to connect and validate the use of the CCPP-Framework with NCAR models.